gabrielmcg/Docker-docs/ops/README.md

-<p class="p">Indexers are configured with the Root CA cert used to signed all certificates.
+<p class="p">Indexers are configured with the Root CA cert used to sign all certificates.
 This can
 be achieved by editing the file <code class="ph codeph">server.conf</code> in <code class="ph codeph">$SPLUNK_HOME/etc/system/local</code> on your indexer(s).
 The following code block shows the relevant portion of this file where
 <code class="ph codeph">sssRootCaPath</code> is pointing to the root CA certificate.